Game Oriented Assembly Lisp: Uses

-GOAL's first use was for the Jak and Daxter: The Precursor Legacy game.
+GOAL's first use was for the game Jak and Daxter: The Precursor Legacy.
 The predecessor language, Game Oriented Object Lisp (GOOL), was also developed by Andy Gavin for Crash Bandicoot.

 Since Naughty Dog no longer employs GOAL's primary development and maintenance engineer, and they were under pressure from their new parent company, Sony, to share technology between studios, Naughty Dog transitioned away from Lisp:

 However, they have since resumed using it for scripting on some PlayStation 3 games, including The Last of Us.

 OpenGOAL

-A community project, OpenGOAL, started in 2020 with the goal of porting GOAL to X86-64 by decompiling existing Jak and Daxter: The Precursor Legacy and Jak II assets and recompiling them natively.
-It includes a GOAL compiler written in C++ as well as a Read–eval–print loop to enable a similar workflow to Naughty Dog's original implementation.
+A community project, OpenGOAL, started in 2020 with the goal of porting GOAL to x86-64 by decompiling existing Jak and Daxter: The Precursor Legacy, Jak II, Jak 3 and, tentatively, Jak X: Combat Racing assets and recompiling them natively.
+It includes a GOAL compiler written in C++ as well as a read–eval–print loop to enable a similar workflow to Naughty Dog's original implementation.
+By November 2023, the OpenGOAL team had produced Windows and Linux ports for the first two games that are 100% completable, with a Jak 3 port in development as of 2025.